george-hall-wtsi/GRIn/README.md

 automatically):

 ```
-grin -f file.hist
+grin -f file1.hist file2.hist
 ```

-Note you can mix and match different cutoff types etc:
+Note that you can mix and match different cutoff types.
+Here, for example, the Error Cutoff is specified using a single cutoff to be applied to all files, the Repeat Cutoff is specified using an individual cutoff for each file, and the Upper Cutoff is not specified at all, and therefore will be automatically computed by GRIn:

 ```
 grin -E 10 -c 36 72 -f file1.hist file2.hist
 ```

-## Cutoffs in more detail
+## The Cutoffs Explained

 ##### The Error Cutoff